dotnet/standard/Microsoft.Packaging.Tools/docs/trimming.md

 Additional *trimmable* packages may be specified using the `TrimmablePackages` item.

 ### File relationships
-Managed assemblies are related to other managed assemblies by type references.
+Managed assemblies are related to other managed assemblies by assembly references in the compiled assembly.
 Managed assemblies are related to native libraries by DllImports, P-Invokes, to those libraries.

 #### Adding file relationships explicitly
 Not all relationships can be discovered statically.
 A file may define relationships to other files by placing a text file next to it, with the `.dependencies` extension and list other files that it depends on.